 - Transactions to Privacy discuss features and benefits of the proposed solution

-- Calculations provides formulas and code to prove the system can work
+- Calculations provides formulas and code to prove that the system can actually work

 - Conclusion sums up the key points in 180 words